EYHN/hexo-helper-live2d/readme.md

   model: z16 # The model that you are willing to show. default: z16
   width: 150 # The width of your model. default: 150
   height: 300 # The height of your model. default: 300
-  scaling: 2 # The scaling of the resolution. default: 2
+  scaling: 1 # The scaling of the resolution. default: 2
+  opacityDefault: 1 # The default opacity. default: 1
+  #opacityHover: 1 # The opacity when hover. default: 1
   mobileShow: true # Whether to show on mobile devices. default: true
   mobileScaling: 0.5 # The scaling on mobile. default: 0.5
   position: right # Which side the model is shown at. default: right